ChrisWhealy/DistributedSystemNotes/Lecture 6.md

 Here, we can use vector clocks to solve causal anomalies.

-In the [previous lecture](./Lecture%205.md), we looked at using vector clocks to count both message send and receive events; but in order to ensure Causal Delivery, it turns out that we only need to count message send events.
+In the [previous lecture](./Lecture%205.md), we looked at using vector clocks to count both message-send and -receive events; but in order to ensure Causal Delivery, it turns out that we only need to count message send events.

 ![Ensure Casual Delivery 1](./img/L6%20Ensure%20Casual%20Delivery%201.png)